How do I find a doctor for my baby?

 Choosing a pediatrician for your new baby is one of the biggest jobs during pregnancy.
 Parents often look to friends and family when starting the search, but the final selection involves more than just a helpful suggestion.
-Parents need to take several factors into consideration when choosing a pediatrician, including insurance, parenting values and beliefs, and availability.
+You need to take several factors into consideration when choosing a pediatrician, including parenting values and beliefs, communication, insurance, and availability.

-If insurance is used to cover pediatrician expense, parents must start with the list of pediatricians who accepted family medical insurance.
-Simply contact your insurance company for a list.
-Many insurance companies publish a list of pediatricians in the “network” on the official website.
+It's important to start with the list of pediatricians who accept your family medical insurance.
+You can also contact your insurance company for a list of nearby providers.
+Many insurance companies also publish a list of pediatricians in the “network” on the official website.

 In certain cases, pediatricians may not have hospital rights at the hospital you’ve chosen for childbirth.
 If this is the case, your infant will be seen by the attending pediatrician immediately after birth with the first appointment in the pediatrician’s office occurring after the baby is discharged.
 If there are any complications, the pediatrician will be unable to care for your infant.

-Choosing a pediatrician can be a difficult task, but one all parents are faced with when having children.
-If your first choice turns out to be the wrong choice, changing pediatricians is simple.
+Choosing a pediatrician can be a difficult task, but one all parents are faced with when having a baby.
+If your first choice turns out to be the wrong choice, you can always change pediatricians.
 The new pediatrician will contact your former pediatrician for patient records before or immediately after the first appointment.